 This novel follows a quest to retrieve the Horn of Valere.
 An intriguing figure who knows the identity of the Dragon Reborn visits the protagonists.
 Egwene, Nynaeve, and Elayne visit Tar Valon’s White Tower on their own mission.
 Will the mythical horn be found?

 Book 3: The Dragon Reborn

 Book 4: The Shadow Rising

-The Dark One reaches out as the Shayol Ghul’s seals weaken.
-Mankind is threatened by the looming Shadow.
-The Reborn Dragon formulates his next move while in the Stone of Tear, but no one expects his final decision.
+The Dark One stirs and touches the world as the seals of Shayol Ghul.
+Humanity is threatened by the looming Shadow.
+The Reborn Dragon plans his next move while in the Stone of Tear, but no one expects his final decision.

 Book 5: The Fires of Heaven

 Rand al’Thor now graces the forbidden city, Rhuidean, with his presence and conceals a secret.
-Elaida do Avriny a’Roihan occupies the White tower formulating other plans that could put things further in jeopardy, unbeknownst to anyone else.
+Elaida do Avriny a’Roihan occupies the White Tower formulating other plans, unbeknownst to anyone else, that could put things further in jeopardy.

 Book 6: Lord of Chaos